Yarahmadzai tribe: Pacification of Sarhad

-In 1921 Reza Khan who was a member of the Cossack Brigade performed a coup by taking control over Teheran and establishing his own government with the dissolution of the previous.
+In 1921, Reza Khan who was a member of the Cossack Brigade performed a coup by taking control over Tehran and establishing his own government with the dissolution of the previous.
 This occurred during a time were Persia became a battlefield between Soviets and Britain, Britain used Persia to perform attacks on Russia to be able to reverse the Revolution (Russian Revolution).
 With the help of Britain Reza Khan managed to establish his power and one of his first tasks was to secure the borders by starting the pacification of Persia.

 After a series of campaigns against Azeris, Qashqais, Turkmens and the Lurs the last region that remained to be pacified and brought under the control of the central government was Balochistan.